 In the winery, natural or ambient yeasts are used in place of cultured yeasts, and the excessive addition of sulphites or preservatives is avoided.
 Practices like de-alcoholisation and must concentration are forbidden.
 Any additions to the wine, such as fining agents, must have been derived from organic materials.

 While organic produce has recently come to the wider attention of consumers, it certainly isn’t a new concept in winemaking, and due to the benefits, many winemakers have practised organic farming, albeit without certification, for many years.

 What are the benefits?

 We’re not doctors, so we won’t speak to the health benefits of organic produce.
 However, the beneficial impact on the environment cannot be denied.
 Cover crops between rows lure insects away from attacking the vines, and as an added benefit they also increase soil structure and fertility, reduce erosion, and increase water stress, which can be beneficial to the quality of fruit in wetter regions.

-As fewer chemicals are used in the vineyards and wineries, water can be reused, and composting reduces waste and doubles as natural fertilizer for next year’s crop.
+Water can be reused, because fewer chemicals are used in the vineyards and wineries.
+While composting reduces waste and doubles as natural fertilizer for next year’s crop.

 In following organic practices, it is relatively easy for growers to promote biodiversity in the vineyard; this reduces the impact on local wildlife and increases the natural nutrients in the soil, encouraging self-sustainability in the vines.
 Not only does all of this ensure a fruitful harvest for today’s growers, but it means that the vineyards will also be healthy for generations to come.